tuffythejeep/5-Day-Weather-Webpage/README.md

 https://bing.com/

+- AI technology was used to debug errors and to help me try and resolve styling issues.
+AI was also used to ensure my edits, adjustments, changes, and tweaks were as succinct as possible.

-I also used these sites for code and other material, like data requests and responses, data retrieval, styling, and other things:
+- I also used these sites for code and other material, like data requests and responses, data retrieval, styling, and other things:

 https://openweathermap.org/forecast5